ros-security/community/vuln-remediation.md

 This process begins with a vulnerability report sent to [security@openrobotics.org](mailto:security@openrobotics.org).

 1. **Assign a Coordinator.** Members of the `security` distribution list must reach consensus on the individual to take ownership of the issue.
-OpenRobotics will assign a Coordinator when consensus cannot be reached.
+Open Robotics will assign a Coordinator when consensus cannot be reached.

 1. **Triage.** The Coordinator must quickly determine the severity of the vulnerability.
 The Coordinator should perform some or all of these tasks to accurately triage the vulnerability and begin handling the vulnerablity: